-The quantitative nature of models[9] allows for more precise management than traditional operational risks while also posing additional risks due to their complexity.
+The heavily quantitative nature of models7 allows them to be managed more precisely than traditional operational risks while also posing additional risks due to their complexity.
 These risks are particularly pronounced in advanced analytical techniques used in rating and underwriting, such as machine learning and artificial intelligence, and also pose risks in interpretability and explainability.
 FSRA has outlined how ORM practices may be applied for model risk management in Appendix 1.